The Blueair air purifier red light is a common issue, but it’s easy to fix.

 It’s a common issue and easy to fix, too.
 Simply open up the sensor compartment and wipe out any accumulated dust with a cotton swab.
 Just remember to unplug the unit before cleaning the sensors.

 Tip: If both red lights pop on your air purifier at the same time, don’t worry.
 Each light is reporting a different issue; the air purifier is not breaking apart.
 Check if there’s an unusual source of pollutants, clean the air sensors and follow the steps below to replace the filter.
+If you’re unsure how to proceed, refer to the user manual for specific instructions related to your model.
+Additionally, you may want to search online for levoit air purifier troubleshooting tips to find common solutions shared by other users.
+Keeping your air purifier properly maintained can significantly improve its performance and lifespan.

 Depending on the model, you’ll need to remove the top cover of the unit by gently pushing down and rotating the top cylinder, pressing the release buttons to lift the top cover, or opening the lid to access the filter compartment.